Montreal Screwjob: Reactions

 Hart later commented in his autobiography that if Foley returned to WCW, he would be committing career suicide.
 Rick Rude, who was working there briefly as a story line manager for Michaels and was a real life friend of Hart's, called WCW and informed Eric Bischoff of what had transpired, and also returned to WCW two days after the events in Montreal mostly due to his disgust over Hart's treatment.
 Rude appeared on both WWF Raw is War and WCW Monday Nitro on November 17, 1997.
 A mustached Rude appeared on Nitro, which was live, and proceeded to criticize Michaels, DX, and the WWF, calling the company the "Titanic" (a reference to Titan Enterprises, as WWF's parent company was then known, as the "sinking ship").
 An hour later on Raw (which had been taped six days earlier), Rude then appeared with the full beard he had been sporting during his last few weeks in the WWF.
 Of the Hart family, only Owen continued to work with the company, being unable to terminate his contract.

-At the next night's Raw in Ottawa, Michaels appeared carrying the WWF title belt and performing a segment where he boasted before the audience of how he beat Hart with his own trademark move in his own country.
-McMahon gave a televised interview to commentator Jim Ross, explaining his version of events and making the now-infamous statement "Vince McMahon didn't screw Bret Hart.
+At the next night's Raw in Ottawa, Michaels appeared carrying the WWF title belt and performed a segment where he boasted to the audience about how he had beaten Hart with his trademark move in his own country.
+McMahon gave a television interview to commentator Jim Ross, explaining his version of events and making the now-infamous statement "Vince McMahon didn't screw Bret Hart.
 I truly believe that Bret Hart... screwed Bret Hart."
-Michaels continued his mocking of Hart in the coming weeks, performed a skit badgering a little person dressed up as Hart.
+Michaels continued his mocking of Hart in the coming weeks, performing a skit badgering a dwarf dressed up as Hart.

 As McMahon expected, WCW did address Hart and the aftermath of the screwjob on Nitro from the Mid-South Coliseum in Memphis that same night.
 Mike Tenay and Tony Schiavone strongly criticized McMahon and Michaels for their actions.
-The show started with Bischoff making reference to Hart's impending arrival in WCW and his punching McMahon in the face, and he then used his on-air persona as the mouthpiece for the New World Order to claim (kayfabe) that Hart was to join the nWo as soon as he could be signed to WCW.
+The show started with Bischoff referring to Hart's impending arrival in WCW and his punching McMahon in the face.
+He then used his on-air persona as the mouthpiece for the New World Order (nWo) to claim (kayfabe) that Hart was to join the nWo as soon as he could be signed to WCW.
 Hollywood Hogan, Kevin Nash, Scott Hall, and the rest of the nWo members stood with Canadian flags and sang the Canadian national anthem.

 WCW invoked the Screwjob again at Starrcade 1997, as Hart prevented Hogan from leaving with the WCW World Heavyweight Championship.
-He claimed that the referee Nick Patrick gave a fast count and that he would not allow Sting to be screwed.
+He claimed that the referee Nick Patrick gave a fast count and that he would not allow Sting to be screwed, although Patrick seemingly did not give a fast count.
 The result was what critics called an anti-climax as most had expected Sting to win cleanly on skill alone.
 At Starrcade 1999, the finish of the match between Goldberg and Hart was for guest referee Roddy Piper to "ring the bell" once Hart placed Goldberg in the Sharpshooter despite Goldberg not submitting.